joelkuiper/yesparql/README.md

   they're just plain ol' SPARQL.
 Share them as a submodule.

-## Eeh, I meant what's the point of SPARQL
+## Eeh, I meant what's the point of SPARQL?
 See my introductory blog post on Semantic Web and SPARQL: [Whatever happened to Semantic Web?](https://joelkuiper.eu/semantic-web)

 ## Usage